arthexis/sigils/README.rst

 The *replace* function doesn't resolve a sigil, instead it replaces it with another pattern of text and extracts all sigils that were replaced.
-This is useful for logging.
-For example, you can replace a sigil with a placeholder and then log the sigil separately:
+This may also be useful for debugging and logging.
+For example:

 .. code-block:: python